 Illegal free calls from old public phones

-In the 950s when I was a teenager - and possibly in the 1930s and 1940s too - it was well-known that public telephones could be made to give free calls.
-I knew fellow-teenagers who did it, and I knew how to do it, but I never dared do it myself.
+In the 1950s when I was a teenager - and possibly as early as the 1930s and 1940s, I knew fellow-teenagers who did it, and I knew how to do it myself although I never dared to do it.
 I thought that if I did, a police car would come roaring round the corner, sirens screaming and cart me off to a police station.
 As far as I know, though, on-one was ever caught.

 When I was a student in the 1960s in Brighton I was with a guy in a phone box when he called every cinema in town (probably about six) to ask what film was on and what time the shows started.
 All the calls were free.
 He achieved this by successfully tapping the numbers out on the receiver rest (cradle).
 He only made one mistake and got the wrong number, but he managed to get the right number on his second attempt.